A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 Our statistical estimation of the temporal power spectrum density $E_\nu^{\text{ {T}}}(\omega)$ defined in \eqref{eq:DefTimeSpectrum} is shown in Fig. \ref{Fig:TempSnaps}(c).
 To do so, we performed a discrete one-dimensional Fourier transform in time of the profile of the scalar product of velocity fields at a fixed position in space, as required in the definition \eqref{eq:DefTimeSpectrum}.
 The obtained evolution in time is not periodic, and in doing so we introduce a spurious discontinuity in the picture.
 We have checked that windowing this profile aimed at minimizing the consequences of this discontinuity is not altering the observed behaviors in the inertial range of scales, but is slightly changing the results in the respective dissipative range (data not shown).
 As a result, the temporal spectra correspond to the variance of the (temporal) Fourier modes at each accessible frequency.
-The variances of the (temporal) Fourier modes of the velocity fields $\bu^{\text{ {DNS}},\nu}(t,\bx)$ and $\bu^{(2),\nu}(t,\bx)$, obtained of the same statistical sample previously described, as functions of the frequency, are displayed doubly logarithmically in Fig. \ref{Fig:TempSnaps}(c).
+The variances of the (temporal) Fourier modes of the velocity fields $\bu^{\text{ {DNS}},\nu}(t,\bx)$ and {$\bu^{(N),\nu}(t,\bx)$}, obtained of the same statistical sample previously described, as functions of the frequency, are displayed doubly logarithmically in Fig. \ref{Fig:TempSnaps}(c).
 We can see that with previously given free parameters, the temporal spectra superimpose in a very satisfactory manner in the inertial range, and follow a typical $\omega^{-5/3}$ power-law decrease.
-Concerning the model, we observe nevertheless a slight delay before reaching the dissipative range.
-Let us recall we have two sets of parameters, one entering in the functional form of the longitudinal PSD \eqref{eq:ModelPSD1dLongAnyH} and the remaining free entering in $T_k$ \eqref{eq:DefTkBeta}.
-When these parameters are chosen, the temporal PSD shown in Fig. \ref{Fig:TempSnaps}(c) is fully determined.
-We believe that this delay could be weakened while choosing a slightly larger value of the parameter $\eta_d$ entering in \eqref{eq:ModelPSD1dLongAnyH}, whose value depends on the simplistic exponential decay used in the present version of the model and/or increasing the number of layers $N$.